jesuschao/Power-BI-Project/README.md

 ### PURPOSE

-This work has no other purpose than using different aspects from Power BI such as:
+The purpose of this project is using different aspects from Power BI such us:

 - Connecting and shaping data.